 - 4mm coloured eyelets/grommets

-- Elastic string and darning or upholstery needles (needles with a large eyelet).
+- Elastic string and darning or upholstery needles (with a large eyelet).

 - Crystal clear lacquer